broadinstitute/cromwhelm/cromwell-helm/README.md

      So for example: helm upgrade --namespace=jlfcsv-gxy-ns jlfcsv-gxy-rls cromwell

 **Rules for granting users permissions to run workflows (as the pet itself)**:
-- Add Workflow runner permissions, then Service Account User permissions ONLY the user’s pet SA:
+- Add Workflow runner permissions against the project, then Service Account User permissions against ONLY the user’s pet SA:
    - In Google Cloud console for the project go to IAM & Admin → Service Accounts section.
 Copy the email address for pet SA
    - Now navigate to IAM section.
 Click on Add at the top
       - In Principals field paste in the pet SA email address